Last Updated on November 30, 2023 by Stefano

 Instead I want to provide some key points to consider.
 The first point is about the amount of heat these mixers transfer to your dough.
 In this context Sunmix and Eliani are absolutely first in class.
 I personally own a Sunmix Sun6 and they are great.

 Puglisi Spiral Mixer are growing in their reputation.
-In the last months they renewed their entire line with brand new mixers plenty of features.
-From the first reviews online it seems that they still created a pretty good mixer and at an affordable price!
+They recently renewed their entire line with brand new mixers plenty of features.
+According to several reviews online it seems that they released once again a pretty good mixer and at an affordable price!
 You can in fact buy a 5Kg Mixer from Puglisi for less than 1000 €/$/£!

 Last in the list is the Grilletta from Famag.
 In this case we are talking about the less expensive Spiral Mixer probably on the entire market.
 Unfortunately the money saved to buy this mixer is bringing the other side of the coin: this is the mixer that – according to the majority of the owners – heats the dough the most.
 If you don’t take appropriate measures it can be a disaster!